 For example, introverts need minimal verbal communication.
 Their preferred mode of communication might be emails or texts.
 Meetings and conversations can be held when there is a need to clarify any confusion.

 For introverts, support is more subtle.
 An introvert could have only created the “Like” button on Facebook.
 A thumbs-up says it all.

 A good example is that I rarely complete online surveys from Amazon after ordering an item.
 To ask me about my delivery feels inane.
 If there had been a problem, I would have expressed it.

 Also, the surveys are long and drawn out.
 Closed questions or something similar to

 “Like” buttons would make the process more user-friendly.

-So, introverts uniting separately is about saying less and doing more.
-Engaging in verbal communication when it is necessary.
+So, introverts uniting separately is about saying less, doing more, and engaging in verbal communication when necessary.
 And supporting like-minded individuals with subtle signs of approval.